wlesavo/playground-qbyes1cj/markdowns/welcome.md

 ``` cpp
 (cur&con[d])>>WIDTH;
 ```
-Here 'and' opperation resets all currently stored positions to 0 if the move in chosen direction is impossible, making it possible to use the 'unsafe' move, described above.
-This way moving simultaneously in all directions is possible simply by merging all the moves with 'or' for URDL.
-We also will keep track of all visits to not go back to visited cells.
+Here 'and' opperation resets all currently stored positions to 0 if the move in chosen direction is impossible, making it ready to use the 'unsafe' move, described above.
+This way moving simultaneously in all directions is performed by simply merging all the moves for URDL with 'or'.
+We also will have to keep track of all visits to not go back to visited cells.
+Basically we are done, a simple BFS then will look like this

 ``` cpp
 int BFS(const State& s){